sohaamir/neuro_resources/README.md

 - [Hitchhacker's guide to the brain](https://learn-neuroimaging.github.io/hitchhackers_guide_brain/) A 'docs' style website with lists of resources for each stage of neuroimaging analysis including file organisation, planning. preregistration, data collection, pre-processing and analysis, and sharing data.
 By Remi Gau, McGill University and others.
 - [On-line neuroimaging resources](https://github.com/Remi-Gau/online_neuroimaging_resources/blob/master/Main.md) A farily comprehensive list of 'softwares, databases, tutorials, blogs and other resources relevant to learn about neuroimaging or to help perform neuroimaging analysis'.
 Curated by Remi Gau, McGill University.
 - [Dartbrains](https://dartbrains.org/content/intro.html) A notebook style introduction to neuroimaging in Python.
 The materials cover how scanner generates data, how psychological states can be probed in the scanner, and how this data can be processed and analyzed.
 Created by Luke Chang, Dartmouth College.
+- [Awesome statistics](https://github.com/erikgahner/awesome-statistics) This list covers the different aspects of statistics, including probability, causality, hypothesis testing, statistical tests (correlation, regression, Bayesian, Meta-analysis, machine learning), data visulatization and software.
+In total there are 279 links in the GitHub repo, but the attached dataset in the repository has 1838!!
+Created by Erik Gahner Lahsen, who also created [Awesome ggplot2](https://github.com/erikgahner/awesome-ggplot2), a similar collection of links for learning about `ggplot2`.

 ## Neuroimaging
 ### Conceptual understanding